As an Amazon Associate, we earn from qualifying purchases. All prices are accurate as of November 18 2025, at 8:30am EST.

 There's nothing worse than landing at your destination just to find that your checked luggage didn't make it on the plane with you.
-Fortunately, there are a few devices that can help you track your luggage.
+Fortunately, there are a few devices that can help you track your luggage — and right now, the two most well-known trackers are pricing at an all-time low.

-The two most well-known trackers are the Apple AirTag and Tile by Life360.
-Both work with Bluetooth — they're not GPS trackers — which means as long as you set up them up in advance and connect them to a Bluetooth-enabled device, you can track your luggage throughout your traveling journey.
+Both work with Bluetooth — they're not GPS trackers — which means as long as you set them up in advance and connect them to a Bluetooth-enabled device, you can track your luggage throughout your traveling journey.

 But while AirTags are clearly the more popular of these two trackers, is it truly better than the Tile?
 And what if you don't have an iPhone?
-Let's dig in and take a close look at both.
+Let's dig in and take a close look at both, so you can snag a great deal on the one that works best for you.

 A huge benefit with Tile is that it's compatible with both iOS and Android devices.
 That means regardless of whether you have an Apple iPhone or a Samsung smartphone, you can use a Tile tag to track your luggage.

 Tile tags come in many shapes and sizes, but the Tile Mate is the most common, as it can easily connect to a keychain and is small enough to slip into your pocket.
 It's also cheap.
-You can purchase a 4-pack of Tile Mate tags for $55.99 at Amazon, which comes out to just $13.99 per device.
+You can purchase a 4-pack of Tile Mate tags for $39.99 at Amazon, which comes out to around $10 per device.
+They're currently 50% off, which is the lowest price we've seen to date — making it a great time to buy.

 However, there can be an upcharge with Tile, as it has a few different subscription options if you want its premium features.
 While this can increase your overall cost, the plans also include reimbursement coverage if your connected item is lost or stolen.